Software testing Tutorial for beginners | Software testing basics

-This page on Software Testing Tutorial covers Software testing basics, testing objectives, testing types, testing methods, testing methodologies, unit testing, integration testing, system testing, acceptance testing and testing artifacts for documentation.
+This Software Testing Tutorial covers Software testing basics, testing objectives, testing types, methods and methodologies.
+This Software testing tutorial is very useful for beginners.

 Software testing basics